-- Full-Stack Insurtech
+- Full-Service Insurtech

 “Artificial Intelligence (AI) and the Internet of Things (IoT) are growing in importance for the insurance industry,” stated the report.
 “Because they enable insurers to underwrite and process claims more efficiently.”